Scientific Name

 Description

-Echeveria setosa var. minor is a cute succulent that forms small rosettes of crowded, pale blue to blue-green leaves with soft white hairs.
-The rosettes grow up to 2.8 inches (7 cm) in diameter, giving out offsets from the base.
-Leaves are spatulate or oblanceolate, up to 1.2 inches (3 cm) long and 0.4 inches (1 cm) wide.
-Flowers are bell-shaped, red at the base, yellow at the tip, and appear in clusters on usually unbranched stems with small bract-like bristly leaves in late spring.
+Echeveria setosa var. minor is a cute succulent that forms small rosettes of crowded, pale blue to blue-green leaves with soft, white hairs.
+The rosettes can grow up to 2.8 inches (7 cm) in diameter and offset from the base, forming a dense clump with age.
+The leaves are spatulate or oblanceolate, measuring up to 1.2 inches (3 cm) long and 0.4 inches (1 cm) wide.

 How to Grow and Care for Echeveria setosa var. minor

 Light: E. setosa var. minor prefers full sun to partial shade.
-If you are moving your plant outside in the spring, do it gradually.
+If you move your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. setosa var. minor is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial succulent potting mixes will work fine.